forkachild/C-Simple-JSON-Parser/README.md

 ## Features

  * Fully [RFC-8259](https://datatracker.ietf.org/doc/html/rfc8259) compliant
- * Simple 2 file library
+ * Small 2 file library
  * Support for all data types
+ * Simple and efficient hash table implementation to search element by key
  * Rust like `result` type used throughout fallible calls
  * Compile with `-DJSON_SCRAPE_WHITESPACE` to parse non-minified JSON with whitespace in between